 Sensory Space

-Our custom-designed 'Sensory Space' pods have toured extensively with our various partner organisations to events and spaces throughout the UK, engaging members of the public with a diverse range of interactive virtual experiences to provide unique opportunities for meditation, introspection, personal reflection and intimate dialogue.
+Our immersive Sensory Space installations have been developed with our various partner organisations, featuring in events and spaces throughout the UK, engaging members of the public with a diverse range of interactive virtual experiences to provide unique opportunities for introspection, personal reflection and intimate dialogue.

 BBC Public Outreach